 This course is designed as one of a five-part series on early childhood education.
 Upon completion of the five-course series you will have covered most competencies found in a Child Development Associates (CDA) program, however, completion of all five courses does not earn participants a CDA unless they are formally enrolled in a program that recognizes these courses within that program.
 This course specifically covers competencies 1-9, 12, and 13 (it is recommended you check on individual state competencies), which all relate to the establishment of well-run, purposeful programs for young children that are responsive to individual needs and advance the development of the whole child.
 This course also incorporates the applicable Division for Early Childhood (DEC) recommended practices in early intervention/early childhood special education that were recently released.
 It is designed for anyone planning programs for young children: child-care providers, early childhood educators, and health care or social services providers, to name a few.

 At the conclusion of this course students will be able to:

 · Understand basic principles of growth and the foundation of development from conception through 6 years, including genetic and environmental influences.

 · Identify the historical roots, common research practices, prominent child development theorists and theories.

-	· Describe sequences, characteristics, and concepts of development in the domains of motor and perceptual, cognitive and communication, social and emotional development for each stage.
+· Describe sequences, characteristics, and concepts of development in the domains of physical, cognitive, language, social and emotional development for each stage.

-	· Recognize individual and cultural differences in child development and socialization.
+· Recognize individual and cultural differences on child development and learning.

-	· Identify how to create environments, programming, and interactions that support the development of young children, including those with special needs, individually and in groups.
+· Identify approaches and interactions that support the development of young children, including those with special needs.

 · Provide professional resources on the typical and atypical development and needs of children prenatal-six years.